 - Set personal & shared goals for the many at-home hours you will be enjoying.

-- Get enough sleep, stay hydrated, eat healthy foods.
+- Get enough sleep, stay hydrated, and eat healthy foods.

 - Someone in my home is feeling sick.
 What should we do?